jstrassmayr/databricks_js_101/README.md

    ORDER BY year, sex;
    ```

-This SELECT statement's result is stored as a dataframe named "_sqldf" and can be used in other Python and SQL cells.
+A SELECT statement's result is stored in a dataframe named "_sqldf" and can be used in other Python and SQL cells.
 Let's write the result to a table top_babynames:
  - Add a new Python code cell
  - Insert the following code
  - ```python